shinyorg/documentation/src/content/docs/music/permissions.md

 :::

 ### How It Works
-- Permission is requested via `MPMediaLibrary.RequestAuthorization` from the `MediaPlayer` framework.
+- Permission is requested via MusicKit `MusicAuthorization.Request()`.
 - iOS may return `Restricted` if access is blocked by device management or parental controls — this is distinct from the user denying access.

 ### Entitlements
-No special entitlements are required.
-The `MediaPlayer` and `AVFoundation` frameworks are standard iOS frameworks included with the platform.
+No special entitlements are required beyond the Info.plist usage description.

 ## Best Practices